billwaddyjr/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

        the feedback message.
    * - ``hints``
      - array
-     - For some problem types, such as checkbox problems, feedback can be provided for more than one answer at a time.
-A separate ``text`` member field is included for each hint that displayed to the user.
+     - Contains a ``text`` member field with the feedback string that was displayed to the user.
+For some problem types, such as checkbox problems, feedback can be provided for more than one answer at a time, including both correct and incorrect answers.
+A separate ``text`` member field is included for each feedback message that was displayed.
    * - ``module_id``
      - string
      - Identifier for the problem component for which the user received the